myrrlyn/website-content/résumé.md

 - BioSentinel; NASA Ames

-  I wrote a kernel driver for VxWorks that bridged the primary computer and a secondary FPGA holding multiple peripherals.
+  I wrote a kernel driver in C89 for VxWorks that bridged the primary computer and a secondary FPGA holding multiple peripherals.

 ### Research